alexandreloures/covid19Brazil/README.md

 <img src="man/figures/mapCases.png" width="100%" />

-Below is the graph for the number of cases accumulated per 100,000 inhabitants for each of the five macro-regions in Brazil.
+Below is the graph for the number of cases accumulated per 100,000 habitants for each of the five macro-regions in Brazil.

 <img src="man/figures/cases100.png" width="100%" />

-## Deaths accumulated per 100,000 inhabitants
+## Deaths accumulated per 100,000 habitants

-In turn, the next graph shows the number of deaths accumulated in each Federative Unit of Brazil per 100,000 inhabitants (data for the day 2022-08-06).
+In turn, the next graph shows the number of deaths accumulated in each Federative Unit of Brazil per 100,000 habitants (data for the day 2022-08-06).

 Data source: [Ministerio da Saude - Sistema Unico de Saude